 The beautiful Dutch island of Curaçao is known for its colorful capital city Willemstad and expansive coral reefs.
 If Caribbean island life is calling your name, check out Curaçao; once you get there, you won’t want to leave!

-The weather is perfect year-round, with just a bit of rain every now and then in the winter, so you can visit the island whenever you want.
+The weather is perfect year-round, with just a bit of rain now and then in the winter, so you can visit the island whenever you want.
 This is a great advantage for choosing Curaçao over the Maldives.

 Get out onto the clear, blue water with this 2-Hour Kayak Tour.
-On this tour, you’ll be able to explore the beautiful coral reefs and secluded bays framed by the reef that is only accessible from the water.
+On this tour, you’ll be able to explore the beautiful coral reefs and secluded bays framed by the reef only accessible from the water.

 Where to stay in Curaçao: